hargoniX/fil-rb/doc/report.typ

 where `Color` is an inductive type of either `black` or `red`, which enables Lean to encode it as just an 8 bit integer stored within the node.
 #footnote[https://lean-lang.org/lean4/doc/dev/ffi.html#translating-types-from-lean-to-c]

-In addition, this definition is specifically geared towards _functional but in-place_ (FBIP) usage.
+In addition, this definition is specifically geared towards _functional but in-place_ (FBIP) usage, a compiler optimization for Lean 4 first described in @immutablebean.
 To showcase this, let us consider some alternative ways to define it:

 1. @nipkowFDSA defines a red-black tree by storing a tuple of data and color within a normal tree.